Updated July 13, 2018

 - What happened.

-The Cast Member will do all the writing after you explain what happened.
 You don’t leave your name or contact information.
 It’s a simple thank you and that’s it.

 ****Note: In the exact same fashion, you have the opportunity to leave a “concern” as Disneyland calls it, or a complaint.
 Disneyland goes above and beyond to hire quality people, but if you have a bad experience, you are welcome to alert the park with that issue, too.